 Ch 2: Can a moth strangle the Dog-strangler?
 An experimental application Hypena opulenta as a bio-control agent for the invasive Dog-strangling vine (Vincetoxicum rossicum)

 This project involved an experimental release of the biological control agent, Hypena opulenta, within a highly invaded ecosystem in Kirkfield, Ontario.
 As V. rossicum is highly invasive in both shade and sun conditions, we sought to examine the agent’s relative effectiveness in each of those conditions.
 We found that defoliation of V. rossicum by H. opulenta and larvae dispersal was significantly greater in shaded forest plots.
 Further, contrary to expectations, we found that V. rossicum’s seed productivity in shaded plots was enhanced by defoliation of H. opulenta.
 This finding has strong implications for the widespread release of H. opulenta in that we may see a significant increase in the seed output of V. rosssicum following defoliation.
 This likely warrants further testing to evaluate how V. rossicum responds to various densities of H. opulenta and timing of release.
-This work was presented at an internal colloquium at the University of Toronto-Scarborough in May, 2017 and is about to be submitted to Biological Invasions.
+This work was presented at an internal colloquium at the University of Toronto-Scarborough in May, 2017 and is currently in review in the journal Biological Invasions.